Run your whole fleet on FleetPilot Start free trial ·

 EV-dominant fleets.

-Tesla, Rivian, BYD, Hyundai, Lucid.
-Residual value curves shift, charging infrastructure becomes a fleet differentiator, and operators that can model true per-vehicle economics win share.
+Tesla, Rivian, BYD, Lucid.
+Residual curves shift and charging becomes a differentiator.
+Operators who can model true per-vehicle economics win share.

 2–5 years